Almarch/pygotchi/README.md

 ## 2. Deploy the app

 Now that the app is available at port 8000, it may be deployed online.
 The server will be assumed to be a linux computer behind a router with a fixed public IP.
+It may just as well be a VPS.

 First of all, you need the public IP of your network and the private IP of your server.
 The public IP can be accessed from one of the many benevolent website, for instance [this one](https://myip.com).
 The private IP can be accessed with the command: